blas-lapack-rs/blas-src/README.md

 # blas-src [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![Build][build-img]][build-url]

 The packages provides a [BLAS] implementation of choice.

-Note that this package does not contain any functionality other than compiling (if necessary) and linking to the chosen implementation.
-Bindings are available in [`blas-sys`][crate-blas-sys], and wrappers are available in [`blas`][crate-blas].
+The usage of the package is explained [here][usage].

 ## Configuration